 - Never leave the camera in any of the following types of locations.
-Doing so creates the risk of fire and electric shock. - Areas subject to large amounts of humidity or dust - Food preparation areas or other locations where oil smoke is present
+Doing so creates the risk of fire and electric shock. - Areas subject to large amounts of humidity or dust - Food preparation areas or other locations where oil smoke is present - Near heaters, on a heated carpet, in areas exposed to direct sunlight, in a closed vehicle parked in the sun, or other areas subject to very high temperatures

-■ Monitor Screen
+Monitor Screen

-Do not apply strong pressure to the LCD panel surface or subject it to strong impact.
-Doing so can cause the display panel glass to crack and lead to personal injury.

-Should the monitor screen ever become cracked, never touch any of the liquid inside the monitor screen.
-Doing so creates the risk of skin inflammation.

-Should monitor screen liquid ever get into your mouth, immediately rinse your mouth out and contact your physician.

-Should monitor screen liquid ever get into your eyes or onto your skin, immediately rinse with clean water for at least 15 minutes and contact your physician.
+- Do not apply strong pressure to the LCD panel surface or subject it to strong impact.
+Doing so can cause the display panel glass to crack and lead to personal injury. - Should the monitor screen ever become cracked, never touch any of the liquid inside the monitor screen.
+Doing so creates the risk of skin inflammation. - Should monitor screen liquid ever get into your mouth, immediately rinse your mouth out and contact your physician. - Should monitor screen liquid ever get into your eyes or onto your skin, immediately rinse with clean water for at least 15 minutes and contact your physician.

-■ Neck Strap
+Neck Strap

-Be sure to hold the camera still with your hands while wearing it around your neck.
+• Be sure to hold the camera still with your hands while wearing it around your neck.

 Never allow the camera to swing around by the neck strap.
 Doing so creates the risk of personal injury caused by impact with or dropping of the camera, etc.

-Keep the neck strap out of the reach of small children.
-The neck strap can become wound around the neck of a small child, creating the risk of serious accident.

-Should you notice any itching, rash, or other skin abnormality in the vicinity of the neck strap, immediately stop using it.
+- Keep the neck strap out of the reach of small children.
+The neck strap can become wound around the neck of a small child, creating the risk of serious accident. - Should you notice any itching, rash, or other skin abnormality in the vicinity of the neck strap, immediately stop using it.

-■ Backing Up Important Data
+Backing Up Important Data